Temporal Representation Learning on Monocular Videos for 3D Human Pose Estimation: Method

 \subsection{Model Architecture and Training}

-We aim to address real-world applications where the foreground subject is small and occupies only a fraction of the image.
+We tackle real-world applications where the foreground subject is small and occupies only a fraction of the image.
 To this end, we use a neural network architecture with an attention mechanism to separate foreground from background.
 As shown in Fig.~\ref{fig:diag}, given an input image $\bI$, a spatial transformer network (STN)~\cite{Jaderberg15} $\mS$ extracts four parameters that define the subject's bounding box, two non-homogeneous scales $s^x, s^y$ and its center coordinates $u^x, u^y$, yielding $\mS(\bI)=(s^x, s^y, u^x, u^y)$.
-These parameters are used to crop an image patch $\bI_\text{crop}$ that is passed to a time-invariant encoder $\mE_{ti}$ such that $\mE_{ti}({\bI}_\text{crop}) = \bI_\TI$, where $\bI_\TI$ is the time-invariant component of the latent vector for image $\bI$.
-A color-jittered version of the crop $\hat{\bI}_\text{crop}$ is passed to the time-variant encoder $\mE_{tv}$ such that $\mE_{tv}(\hat{\bI}_\text{crop}) = \bI_\TV$ with $\bI_\TV$ the time-variant latent component.
+These parameters are used to crop an image patch $\bI_\text{crop}$.
+A color-jittered version of the crop $\hat{\bI}_\text{crop}$ is passed to the time-variant encoder $\mE_{tv}$ such that $\mE_{tv}(\hat{\bI}_\text{crop}) = \bI_\TV$, with $\bI_\TV$ the time-variant latent component.
+A crop of another frame ${\bI}^{'}_\text{crop}$ of the same video is passed to a time-invariant encoder $\mE_{ti}$ such that $\mE_{ti}({\bI}^{'}_\text{crop}) = \bI^{'}_\TI$, where $\bI^{'}_\TI$ is the time-invariant component of the latent vector for image $\bI^{'}$.
 Both encoders share parameters except at the output layer.
-A decoder $\mD$ then takes $\bI_\TV$ and $\bI_\TI$ as inputs and decodes them into a mask $\bM_{\text{crop}}$ and an RGB crop $\bD_{\text{crop}}$.
-The mask and RGB crops are then used to re-synthesize a full-resolution image by using the inverse transformation of the STN and merging the result with a background image $\bB$.
+A decoder $\mD$ then takes $\bI_\TV$ and $\bI^{'}_\TI$ as inputs and decodes them into a mask $\bM_{\text{crop}}$ and an RGB crop $\bD_{\text{crop}}$.
+The mask and RGB crop are then used to re-synthesize a full-resolution image by using the inverse transformation of the STN and merging the result with a background image $\bB$.
 This operation can be written as

 where $\tilde{\bI}$ is the reconstructed image.
 Fig.~\ref{fig:diag} depicts this process.
 Note that no labels are used here, neither for detection, nor for segmentation.
 We train the networks $\mS$, $\mE$, and $\mD$ such that they jointly accomplish three goals: \begin{itemize} \item Encoding information that relates only to the foreground object (Section \ref{sec:reconst});